unstoppabledomains/dev-docs/identity/overview/featured-updates.md

 ---
-title: Featured Updates for Login with Unstoppable | UD Developer Portal
+title: Featured Updates for Unstoppable Login | UD Developer Portal
 description: This page highlights some of the latest features added to Unstoppable login and identity.
 redirectFrom:
   - /login-with-unstoppable/featured-updates/
 ---

-# Featured Updates for Login With Unstoppable
+# Featured Updates for Unstoppable Login

-Login with Unstoppable is in active development and we're working to add new features on a regular basis.
+Unstoppable Login is in active development and we're working to add new features on a regular basis.
 This page will highlight some of the newest additions, including features added to domain profiles and the Unstoppable authentication service.
 Many of these features require little or no change to existing integrations.

 ## Web3-React v8 (Beta) Support